EmanuelG-Gaming/Icosahedron/README.md

 ![Icosahedron cover art](resources/icosahedron-cover-art.png)

 # Icosahedron
 A game engine that uses OpenGL for graphics.
 It is supposed to be for both 2D and 3D applications.
+This is supposed to be more like a framework that abstracts most of the heavy lifting required for rendering.

 # TODO: